 Our Olam Livelihood Charter (OLC) embraces around 36,000 smallholder coffee farmers in 16 countries.
 It sets out the principles against which we carry out our sustainability initiatives: access to finance, improved yield through training in Good Agricultural Practices, fair labour practices, market access, quality, traceability, social investment, and environmental impact.

+To date, in excess of 37,000 coffee farmers are registered in the OFIS platform.
 The tool helps our origin teams trace our farmers, map their farm boundaries, improve our understanding of farmer communities, and share better information to partners.
 We are working to offer additional functionalities such as farm management plans, farmer segmentation and generating the cost of production analysis, amongst others.

 As part of our purpose to Re-imagine Global Agriculture, in 2018 Olam launched AtSource – one of the most comprehensive sustainable sourcing packages in the B2B marketplace.